gitlabhq/gitlabhq/qa/qa/page/README.md

 Currently, when you add a new `Page::Base` derived class, you will also need to define all selectors that your page objects depends on.

-Whenever your push your code to CE / EE repository, `qa:selectors` sanity test job is going to be run as a part of a CI pipeline.
+Whenever you push your code to CE / EE repository, `qa:selectors` sanity test job is going to be run as a part of a CI pipeline.

 This test is going to validate all page objects that we have implemented in `qa/page` directory.
-When if fails, you will be notified about missing or invalid views / selectors definition.
+When it fails, you will be notified about missing or invalid views / selectors definition.

 ## How to properly implement a page object?